MonishLokhande/MDRS_monitoring_overlay/README.md

     - main.py always runs on pico boot

 accessory files
-  - When you add your code to the pico make sure to also add
+  - When you add your code to the pico make sure to also add securityInfo.py
-      - securityInfo.py
-      - txtLog.html
-  - txtLog.html is the website that will be displayed on the server and is in the repo
-  - securityInfo.py is a 4 line file ignored by git you'll create yourself, it's what allows the pico to connect to the local wifi and provides security to the website we'll be hosting.
-The file should only contain the following three lines
+  - securityInfo.py is ignored by git so you need a local copy it contains...

     ssid = "wifi name"
     wifi_password = "wifi password"
     website_password = "website_password"
+    mqtt_username
+    mqtt_password
+    mqtt_topics

 #### Local Sensor Log Setup

 CollectSensorData.py is a function that calls the read"X".py values in the repo above every hour and saves them into a timestamped txt file.
 It does not host any website or send that file anywhere.
 However, it can be used for sensor testing during code development and as a minimum way to log timestamped environmental data.

 A few notes
-- There isn't much memory on the pico boards, I'll need to do some testing to see how long this setup works before we run into memory issues
+- There isn't much memory on the pico boards, the board will run into a malloc error after running like this for enough hours
-- This doesn't use the pico's low power mode (yet) so power consumption will be higher
+- This doesn't use the pico's low power mode (yet) so power consumption will be relatively high

 Setup instructions